abhishekhemrajani/azure-content/articles/hyper-v-recovery-manager-san.md

 Before you can enable protection for virtual machines you’ll need to enable replication for storage replication groups.

 1. In the Azure Site Recovery portal, in the properties page of the primary cloud open the **Virtual Machines** tab.
 Click **Add Replication Group**.
-2. Select one or more VMM replication groups that are associated with the cloud, verify the source and target arrays, and specify the replication frequency.
+2. Select one or more VMM replication groups that are associated with the cloud, verify the source and target arrays, and specify the replication type.

 <P>When this operation is complete, Azure Site Recovery, together with VMM and the SMI-S providers provision the target site storage LUNs and enable storage replication.
 If the replication group is already replicated, Azure Site Recovery reuses the existing replication relationship and updates the information in Azure Site Recovery.</P>